 2007 – today

-The logo was created based on the legacy of the “Olive Tree” coalition, formed in 1995 under Romano Prodi’s leadership.
+The logo was created in line with the legacy of the “Olive Tree” coalition, formed in 1995 under Romano Prodi’s leadership.
 This coalition brought together various political forces, including socialists, liberals, and environmentalists.
-The use of symbols and colors in the logo reminds us of the significance of this union.
+The use of symbols and colors in the logo underscores the significance of this union.
 It emphasizes the “Partito Democratico” party’s commitment to continuing work for the country’s benefit, considering the interests of all societal layers.

 The “Partito Democratico” logo features large letters of the abbreviation “PD” in green and red, symbolizing the Italian flag.
 An olive branch is depicted between the words “Partito” and “Democratico.”